gruhn/vue-qrcode-reader/README.md

 You can also pass a function with `track` to customize the way the location is painted.
 This function is called to produce each frame.
 It receives the location object as the first argument and a `CanvasRenderingContext2D` instance as the second argument.

 > Avoid access to reactive properties in this function (like stuff in `data`, `computed` or your Vuex store).
 The function is called several times a second and might cause memory leaks.
-If you want to be save don't access `this` at all.
+If you want to be safe don't access `this` at all.

 Say you want to paint in a different color that better fits your overall page theme.